relizaio/rearm-actions/sbom-sign-scan/README.md

-# Rearm SBOM Generator Action
+# ReARM SBOM Generator Action

 GitHub Action that generates SBOMs, performs signing, and runs CodeQL analysis.
-Outputs artifact JSON for use with the Rearm finalize action.
+Outputs artifact JSON for use with the ReARM finalize action.

 This action performs SBOM generation and signing, and runs CodeQL analysis.
 It outputs the generated artifact JSON and PURL for use with the [finalize](../finalize) action.